matttrent/matttrent.com/src/remote-development.md

 {{#marginnote "comp-rsync"}}
 *Advantages:* Can use any editor.
 Easily adaptable to your needs.
 Don't need to be online.
 *Disadvantages:* Need to run manually after making changes.
 Can overwrite your work.
-Have to like commandline scripting.
+Have to like command line scripting.
 {{/marginnote}}

 [Rsync][] is probably the most general approach to getting files to a remote server.
 The usage pattern is straightforward--to sync all your changes simply run